 Raw Materials – Service based businesses don’t have “raw materials” but if you were a product based business, you would include all raw materials used to produce the product in cost of revenue.

-Direct Labor – Direct labor should be included in cost of revenue.
+Direct Labor – Direct labor should be included in the cost of revenue for a service company.
 Let’s say you own a junk removal business, and you get a job to clean up an old building.
 It will be a 3 hour job for your team of 3 guys.
 Each guy is paid $10 per hour.
 Your employees wages is considered cost of revenue, so in this scenario you would have $90 in direct labor costs that would be included in your cost of revenue.

 Shipping Costs – Let’s say you own an accounting firm that audits companies.
 At the end of the audit you print your report and mail copies to each member of the client’s board of directors.
 If you end up paying $100 to ship your report to the board, that $100 should be included in cost of revenue because it is a necessary expense that you incur as part of your service.

-Sales Commissions – Sales commissions are another common expense that should be included in cost of revenue.
+Sales Commissions – Sales commissions are another common expense that should be included in the cost of revenue for a service company.
 You only incur sales commission expenses when you generate revenue through a sale of your product or service; therefore, sales commissions should be included in your cost of revenue.

 A common rule of thumb when determining what is cost of revenue and what is not, is to simply ask yourself, “Would I incur this expense if I did not make a sale today?”

 Now I will go through a list of expenses that you would incur whether or not you sold a product or service.
-These expenses should not be included in cost of revenue.
+These expenses should not be included in the cost of revenue for a service company.

 Salaries – Employee salaries are not directly tied to revenue, in other words, your employees are paid the same salary each month whether they sell more or less goods and services.